Earth-Hominid/TDD/README.md

 # Test Driven Development

-This project is dedicated to practicising TDD.
-Jest is utilzed for the automated tests.
+This project is dedicated to practising TDD.
+Jest is utilized for the automated tests.
 This project is part of **The Odin Project Full Stack [Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/testing-basics)**

 ## Description